laravel/vapor-docs/1.0/resources/caches.md

 When you create a project, Vapor will ensure that an auto-scaling DynamoDB cache table is created in that project's region.
 Then, during deployment, Vapor will automatically populate the environment variables required to interact with this cache using Laravel's built-in `dynamodb` cache driver.
 All you need to do is start using it within your Laravel application!

 If no Redis cache is attached to the environment, the DynamoDB cache will automatically be set as the default cache driver.
-These caches, while not as performant as Redis clusters, provide a very low-cost alternative for application's with light caching requirements.
+These caches, while not as performant as Redis clusters, provide a very low-cost alternative for applications with light caching requirements.

 :::tip Task Scheduler